Hi, I’m Megan. I'm a writer, a speaker, an advocate, a mom of four, a #YOLOGirl (You Only Live Once) and a survivor of...just about everything.

 In 2011, I wrote a piece called Grim Reaper Girl that went viral, sharing how empathy saved my life after a string of 12 deaths had left me feeling like death followed me everywhere.

 Over the next few years, the slew of tragedy continued at a relentless pace.
 In total, we lost 30 people in 8 years.
 We moved 4 times.
-We lost a baby, our home, my daughter's best friend...and then I discovered my husband's deadly painkiller addiction had escalated, and we became a miracle in the 47 CHANCES story.
+We lost a baby, our home, my daughter's best friend...and then I discovered my husband's deadly painkiller addiction had escalated, and we became a miracle in the WE'LL BE COUNTING STARS story.

 But my story is not a pity-party-table-for-one-please story.
 It’s one of triumph in tragedy.
 Little triumphs that came slowly and carefully while I fought for my life, my joy, and my love.